Dispute Mediation Services

 At the beginning of the collaborative process you sign an agreement which sets out various principles regarding how you wish to resolve matters.
 The agreement also confirms your commitment to reach a settlement without going to court.

-Our team of family law solicitors include collaboratively trained lawyers, including Bharti Shah who is always happy to discuss the process with you, in more detail.
+Our team of Family Law Solicitors include collaboratively trained Lawyers, including Kevin Bristow who is always happy to discuss the process with you, in more detail.